Lancaster Park

 Lancaster Park, also known as Jade Stadium and AMI Stadium for sponsorship reasons, was a sports stadium in Waltham, a suburb of Christchurch in New Zealand.
-The stadium was closed permanently due to damage sustained in the February 2011 earthquake and subsequently demolished in 2019.
-It was reopened in 2022.
+The stadium closed permanently due to damage sustained in the February 2011 earthquake and demolished in 2019.
+It has since been transformed into a public recreational park with facilities for community sport, and was re-opened in June 2022.

-The stadium had been the venue for various sports including rugby union, cricket, rugby league, association football, athletics and trotting.
+The stadium was the venue for various sports including rugby union, cricket, rugby league, association football, athletics and trotting.
+It is perhaps best known for being the track where Peter Snell broke the world record for 800 metres and for 880 yards in a single race in 1962.
 It had also hosted various non-sporting events including concerts by Pearl Jam in 2009, Bon Jovi in 2008, Roger Waters in 2007, Meat Loaf in 2004, U2 in 1989 & 1993, Tina Turner in 1993 and 1997, Dire Straits in 1986 and 1991, and Billy Joel in 1987.
-However the stadium was primarily a rugby and cricket ground and was the home of the Crusaders rugby union team, who compete in Super Rugby.
+However the stadium was primarily a rugby and cricket ground and was the home of the Crusaders rugby union team, who compete in Super Rugby, and the Canterbury cricket team.
 Its capacity was 38,628.

 History

 Ownership

 In 1880 Canterbury Cricket and Athletics Sports Co.
 Ltd was established.
-In 1882, Edward Stevens and Arthur Ollivier initiated the purchase of a parcel of swampy farmland (the actual cricket ground was in low-lying area and basically sitting on a large pool of saturated land) which became Lancaster Park, and Lancaster was the name of the farmer and previous landlord.
-For Stevens, this was a transaction through his company, Harman and Stevens, on behalf of the owner, Benjamin Lancaster.
+In 1882, Edward Stevens and Arthur Ollivier, as agents through their company, Harman and Stevens, arranged the purchase of a parcel of swampy farmland which became Lancaster Park.
+(The actual cricket ground was in low-lying area and sat on a large pool of saturated land.)
+Benjamin Lancaster, a farmer, was the absentee vendor.
 Canterbury Cricket and Athletics Sports purchased 10 acres 3 rods 30 perches (4.426 hectares) for £2,841 at £260 per acre (NZ$ 1284.95/hectare).
 In 1904 Canterbury cricket would become the sole owner of the ground.
 Then in 1911 the Canterbury Rugby Union became co-owners with the Canterbury Cricket Association over the ground.
 An Act of Parliament in November 1919 vested title to Lancaster Park in the Crown, and established the Victory Park Board to take responsibility for its management.

 JADE Stadium Limited was established in December 1998 to manage the existing facilities on behalf of the Victory Park Board and the Christchurch City Council.
 A five-member board of directors, drawn from Christchurch's business community and the Christchurch City Council, governed the company.